annson24/GM9Megascript/README.md

 1. Download the "AIO Megascript.gm9"
 2. Move or copy it to sdmc\gm9\scripts
 3. Download the "PCLessB9SPack.7z" and open it.
-4. Inside the archive, find and extract the "annson24" folder to the root of your sdmc.
+4. Inside the archive, find and extract the "gm9" folder to the root of your sdmc.
 5. Use NTRBoot to run godmode9.
 6. Press the home button, select "scripts," and select AIO Megascript.
-7. Choose "InstallBoot9Strap" option and select "PCLessInstall"
+7. Choose "Hax Options > Install Boot9strap > PC-Less Boot9strap."

 What is PC-Less Boot9strap?